 University of Strathclyde/ GlaxoSmithKline

-Experiments that have never been done before.
+Favourite thing to do in science Experiments that have never been done before.
 That’s when science gets creative – you solve problems and become an inventor :D

 I am interested in using new scientific technologies to make our culture more sustainable.

 All the time, people are discovering new medicines to help a growing and aging population (there are now 7 billion people in the world…).
 But actually making these medicines is expensive and can be harmful to the environment.
 I’m interested in using ‘green chemistry’ to tackle this problem.

 Enzymes (complicated protein molecules which make chemical reactions go faster) are a great example of green chemistry – they’re cheap, efficient and don’t make toxic waste.
 In the future we’d like to use enzymes for more processes in the chemical industry – it is just up to us researchers to help discover them!